 14 Budget Friendly Valentine's Day Ideas

-While many will splurge this Valentine’s Day (the average American is estimated to spend $143.56 in 2018), why not look for simple and affordable ways to show you appreciation for your loved ones and celebrate in a way that doesn’t break the bank?
+While many will splurge this Valentine’s Day (the average American spends $161.96 on Valentines day, according to the National Retail Federation), why not look for simple and affordable ways to show your appreciation for your loved ones and celebrate in a way that doesn’t break the bank?
 Read on for 14 budget friendly (Wisconsin focused!)
 Valentine’s Day ideas to try this February 14th:

 - Have your date at a local coffee shop or bakery (after all, most can agree that the delicious desserts are the best part of a meal right?!)
 Seek out a café or bakery with a comfortable atmosphere and enough space for you and your valentine to sit down and have a conversation.

 - Star gazing.
-Yes, lying on blanket outside may not work in the middle of February in Wisconsin; however, the Milwaukee Public Museum allows you to do some inside star gazing together during their Valentine’s Day show “Romancing the Stars”.
+Yes, lying on blanket outside may not work in the middle of February in Wisconsin; however, the Milwaukee Public Museum allows you to do some inside star gazing together during their Valentine’s Day special "Romancing the Stars”.
 Couples can embark on an out-of-this-world date at the Planetarium, complete with a romantic tour of the universe and a look at which star clusters are actually "constellations of love."
 A red rose and box of chocolates will be given to each couple.
-They have two dates available: Saturday, February 10 at 4:30 and 5:30 p.m. as well as Wednesday, February 14 at 5:30, 6:30, and 7:30 p.m.
+Click here to learn more.

 - Movie Night.
 A trip to the movie theater can add up quick for the pair of tickets and snacks.
 Have a movie marathon at home for just a few dollars.
 Rent your favorite movie off of Amazon, pick one up from Redbox or even at your local library.
 Don’t forget the popcorn and heart shaped candy!